bunburya/shyft/docs/graphs.md

 # Customising graphs

 The graphs displayed for activities and in the activity overview page can be customised through two files, `activity_graphs.json` and `overview_graphs.json`.
-Eventually Pyft will allow users to customise graphs through the web interface, but for now, this file describes how to customise the JSON files.
+Eventually Shyft will allow users to customise graphs through the web interface, but for now, this file describes how to customise the JSON files.

 ## Activity graphs